SimVascular/svFSIplus/Docker/README.md

 # Docker
 In order to use the dockerfiles and/or docker containers, Docker Desktop must be installed.
-Docker installation is straightforward [install](https://www.docker.com/products/docker-desktop/).
+Docker [installation](https://www.docker.com/products/docker-desktop/) is straightforward.
 Once installed, Docker engine can be started using the graphic interface of Docker.
 When the engine is running, the containers can be built and run using the terminal's commands.
 It is suggested to change the resources that Docker engine is using, since containers may require more memory than the default allocation.
 In order to do this, open Docker Desktop, then click on settings->resources, adjust based on personal needs.
 It is also useful to change the default storage limite of the Docker Engine in settings->Docker Engine and change the builder storage default.

 ## Docker containers
 A container is an isolated environment based on a specific operating system (OS) (typically Linux based), in which a solver can be built.
 The environment created in a container includes all the dependencies of the solver that needs to be built.
 Once the container is created, it can be run on any machine and the solver can be built directly in this virtual environment.
-In this work the containers are created using Docker software [Docker](https://www.docker.com).
+In this work the containers are created using [Docker](https://www.docker.com).
 A Docker container is built from a dockerfile.
-After it is created, it is saved as an image that can be copied anywhere is needed or uploaded on the cloud DockerHub [DockerHub](https://hub.docker.com).
+After it is created, it is saved as an image that can be copied anywhere is needed or uploaded on the cloud [DockerHub](https://hub.docker.com).

 ## Dockerfile
 In the folder Docker/ there are two subfolders ubuntu20/ and ubuntu22/ containing a dockerfile each.
 A dockerfile usually begins with an image import of the environment OS, which in this case is Ubuntu-20.04 and Ubuntu-22.04.